jaganthoutam/enterprise-ai-document-platform/installation.md

 - Ensure AWS CLI is configured: Run `aws configure` to set up your credentials.
 - Install necessary tools: `npm install -g @aws-amplify/cli aws-cdk` for Amplify and CDK support.

-### Step 2: Backend Deployment with AWS SAM
+### Step 2: Services Deployment with AWS SAM
-- Build your SAM template: `sam build` in the backend directory.
+- Build your SAM template: `sam build` in the src/lambda directory.
 - Deploy: `sam deploy --guided` and input parameters like stack name and region.
 - Verify resources: Check AWS Console for API Gateway endpoints, Lambda functions, and DynamoDB tables.